 Implement strategies to deter, mitigate and eliminate waste and fraud in the expenditure of grant funds

-The Grant Manager for each federal grant shall be responsible for the programmatic and evaluation compliance and the Business Manager shall be responsible for the financial compliance.
+The Grant Manager for each federal grant shall be responsible for the programmatic and evaluation compliance and the Chief Financial Officer shall be responsible for the financial compliance.
 A list of the Grant Managers by federal grant is included in the Exhibit section.
 The use of “Grant Manager” throughout this document shall refer to the specific Grant Manager by federal grant as listed in 902.9.

 The Grant Manager shall monitor the timing of grant activities throughout the grant period, especially as they relate to the desired outcomes.
 The Finance Department shall monitor the timing of grant expenditures, especially as they relate to the period of availability of grant funds.
 If either the grant activities or grant expenditures reflect that the district will not accomplish the grant activities during the grant period, the Grant Manager and Finance Department shall work collaboratively to develop an action plan to ensure that the federal grant goals are met.
 The oversight of grant activities and expenditures shall include, but not be limited to, the following: